 NOTE: Dependents/survivors entitled on the NH’s record must meet the 5–year residency requirement for this exception.
 See RS 02610.025 5–Year Residency Requirement for Alien Dependents/Survivors Outside the U.S.

-The NH on whose E/R the alien is entitled had railroad service that was treated as employment covered by the Social Security Act.
+The NH on whose E/R the alien is entitled had railroad service treated as employment covered by the Social Security Act.

-This exception applies in every case where railroad compensation is creditable for benefit purposes, even though railroad compensation is not required to establish insured status and is not used in the computation of benefits (e.g., disability freeze).
+This exception applies in every case where railroad compensation is creditable for benefit purposes, even if we do not use railroad compensation to establish insured status or we do not use the railroad compensation to compute benefits (e.g., disability freeze).

-NOTE: Dependents/survivors entitled on the NH’s record must meet the 5–year residency requirement for this exception.
-See RS 02610.025 5–Year Residency requirement for Alien Dependents/Survivors Outside the U.S.
+NOTE: Dependents/survivors entitled on the NH’s record must meet the 5–year residency requirement for this exception as explained in RS 02610.025.

 The NH died as a result of: